spinosa/spinosa.github.io/README.md

 Here's the current plan I'm working on to accomplish that:

 1. Set up the "container site"
-  1. Create a personal repo that GH will publish: spinosa.github.io
+  - [x] Create a personal repo that GH will publish: spinosa.github.io
-  2. Use the GHPages site generator to get a basic up and running for spinosa.github.io
+  - [x] Use the GHPages site generator to get a basic up and running for spinosa.github.io
-  3. Set up a custom domain (later)
+  - [x] Set up a custom domain (later)

 2. Create my first "post repository"
-  1. Create a standard repo with some code, README.md and LICENSE
+  1. [x]  Create a standard repo with some code, README.md and LICENSE
-  2. Manually create `gh-pages` branch in that repo with a single file: index.html
+  2. [x]  Manually create `gh-pages` branch in that repo with a single file: index.html
-  3. This file will become the blog post...
+  3. [x]  This file will become the blog post...

 3. Publish that post
   1. Add the "post repository" as a submodule of the "container site"...
   2. The submodule needs to track the `gh-pages` branch
   3. The submodule needs to be added at the root of spinosa.github.io in a directory called `blog-post-name`
+  *  ** Seems this is only necessary if I want to rename the post.**
+  *  If I'm okay with the repository name being the blog post name, then I'm all done!
+  *  NB: Still looking into formatting and jekly stuff like that, so we'll see
+  *  Also need to try the submodule thing, see if that works for renaming...

 What did we just do?
 -----------------